Patient Information: Summary of Product Characteristics

 Other medicines and Rybelsus

-Particularly, inform your doctor, pharmacist or nurse if you are using medicines that contain any of the following components:
+In particular, tell your doctor, pharmacist, or nurse if you are using medicines that contain any of the following ingredients:

 Pregnancy and breastfeeding

-This medicine should not be used during pregnancy because it is unknown whether it affects the unborn baby.
-Therefore, you should use contraceptive methods while taking this medicine.
-If you want to become pregnant, consult your doctor on how to change your treatment as you should stop using this medicine at least two months in advance.
-If you become pregnant while using this medicine, consult your doctor immediately, as you will need to change your treatment.
+This medicine should not be used during pregnancy because it is not known if it affects the unborn baby.
+Therefore, you must use contraceptive methods while taking this medicine.
+If you want to become pregnant, consult your doctor about how to change your treatment, as you should stop using this medicine at least 2 months in advance.
+If you become pregnant while using this medicine, consult your doctor immediately, as your treatment will need to be changed.

 Do not use this medicine during breastfeeding.
-This medicine passes into breast milk, and it is unknown how it may affect your baby.
+This medicine passes into breast milk, and it is not known how it may affect your baby.

-It is unlikely that Rybelsus will affect your ability to drive and operate machines.
+Rybelsus is unlikely to affect your ability to drive or use machines.

 Some patients may feel dizzy when taking Rybelsus.
-If you feel dizzy, be extra careful when driving or operating machines.
-Consult your doctor for more information.
+If you feel dizzy, be careful when driving or using machines.
+Talk to your doctor for more information.

-If you use this medicine with a sulfonylurea or insulin, you may experience low blood sugar (hypoglycemia), which may reduce your ability to concentrate.
-Do not drive or operate machines if you experience any symptoms of low blood sugar.
-See section 2, “Warnings and precautions”, for information on the increased risk of experiencing low blood sugar and section 4 to know the warning signs of low blood sugar.
-Consult your doctor for more information.
+If you use this medicine with a sulfonylurea or insulin, you may experience low blood sugar levels (hypoglycemia), which can reduce your ability to concentrate.
+Do not drive or use machines if you experience any symptoms of low blood sugar levels.
+See section 2, "Warnings and precautions," for information on the increased risk of experiencing low blood sugar levels and section 4 for symptoms of low blood sugar levels.
+Talk to your doctor for more information.

 Rybelsus contains sodium

-This medicine contains 23 mg of sodium (main component of table salt/for cooking) in each tablet.
-This is equivalent to 1% of the maximum daily sodium intake recommended for an adult.
+This medicine contains 23 mg of sodium (a major component of table salt) in each tablet.
+This is equivalent to 1% of the maximum recommended daily intake of sodium for an adult.

 How much to take